-This fabric is sold by the yard.
-Enter desired number of yards in the Yards box.
+Enter desired number of repeats in the Yards box.
 If you order multiple yards, they will remain intact.

 Undisputedly the most famous textile designer to have existed at Marimekko, Maija Isola created over 500 prints during her long and colorful employment.
 The height of her design notoriety occurred during the 1960’s, right around the time when she created her explosive Unikko pattern.
 In add...
 More Maija Isola